 Resources for supporting this process include:

-- The Global Theme Team (GTT) and Sending Students Abroad Team (SSAT) comprise the many offices that send MIT students abroad on global opportunities, including:
+- The Global Theme Team (GTT) and the Student Safety Abroad Team (SSAT) comprise many offices that send MIT students abroad on global opportunities, including:

 - Undergraduate Research Opportunities Program (UROP)

 - Priscilla King Gray Public Service Center (PKG)

 - MIT International Science and Technology Initiatives (MISTI)

 These offices have expertise and experience in supporting students going abroad, and can help and advise you.
 For those interested in specific countries/regions, contact MISTI (617-258-0385) for more information.